NixOS/nixpkgs/pkgs/by-name/ca/calamares-nixos-extensions/src/README.md

 - [slowpython](modules/slowpython/module.desc) is a Python **job**
   module that just serves to slow down an installation by delaying a configurable (default 30 seconds) amount of time.

+### Functional Modules

+- [mobile](modules/mobile/CMakeLists.txt) is a QML **view** that takes over a number of other view steps.
+It is specific to mobile phone use, possibly specific to PostmarketOS.
+It does a number of "welcome to your new phone" things, e.g. with PostmarketOS installed on a PinePhone.

 ### CMake Preparation